Geholst/react-portfolio/README.md

 ## Description

 This is a react portfolio made by George Holst.
-It shows off how my skills i know in react.
+It shows off my skills i know in react.
+It also lets anyone who wants to get in contact with me many ways to do so.

 ## Table of Contents